-We have seen an improvement in almost every SFR curve we've observed [11], especially in sharp images (that have significant energy above $f{Nyq}/2 = 0.25 C/P$), and even in motion-blurred images that suffered from sawtooth artifacts in the Line Spread Function.
+Interpolated binning reduces high frequency artifacts in nearly all SFR curves we've observed [11], ranging from sharp images (with significant energy above $f{Nyq}/2 = 0.25 \ C/P$ ), to motion-blurred images that suffered from sawtooth Line Spread Function artifacts.
 Slanted-edge results are much closer to Siemens star results for uniformly processed images, and it is now possible to reliably measure MTF10.
-We will be proposing this technique to the ISO TC42 committee, which is responsible for the ISO 12233 standard.